 485G Research in Art History.
 (3, repeatable to 9) An intensive study of a special area of art history selected with the instructor.
-Prerequisite: Written permission of the instructor.
+Prerequisite: 6 to 9 s.b. of Art History courses, ENG 180 and 280; and permission of the instructor.